I have been happy to participate once more at this year's Troc'n'Brol at the Rotondes in Luxembourg City.

 While the Troc'n'Brol usually takes place on a single night, this year's event took place on a Friday and Saturday, and gave visitors ample time to place their bids.

 This is the second year I participate in this very fun event.
 Last year, I showed off some pictures with my friends from Street Photography Luxembourg.
-This year I did that again, but I also put on display a few of my photos from the Seasons of Luxembourg art collection.
+This year I did that again, but I also put on display a few of my photos from the Luxembourg Art Collection.

 As always, there were some truly awesome artworks on display, made by many talented artists from Luxembourg.
 And the new owners of some of these pieces were looking very happy!